Check out all the great stuff we've added to the store!

 diver_crabHow long does a tank of air last?

-When I’m snorkeling, my ears hurt when I dive down.
+Why do my ears hurt when I dive down?

 This ear pain comes from the water pressure on your eardrum.
 In your SCUBA course, you’ll learn to love the phrase, "Clear Early and Often".
 We teach simple techniques to “equalize” your ears to the surrounding pressure, much like you do when you fly in an airplane, which prevents ear pain.